-- (1) A person may respond to a notice contemplated in sections 44, 45, 46 or 48 by commenting in writing in accordance with this section. - (2) Any comment made as a result of a notice process must be in writing and addressed to the person mentioned in the notice and must be submitted within the period stated in the notice and in the manner set out in this section. - (3) The comments must state the following: - (a) the name of the person concerned;

-- (b) the address or contact details at which the person or body concerned will receive notice or service of documents; - (c) the interest of the person in the application; and - (d) the reason for the comments. - (4) The reasons for any comment must be set out in sufficient detail in order to- - (a) indicate the facts and circumstances that explain the comments; - (b) where relevant demonstrate the undesirable effect the application will have if approved; - (c) where relevant demonstrate any aspect of the application that is not considered consistent with applicable policy; and - (d) enable the applicant to respond to the comments. - (5) The Municipality may refuse to accept comments submitted after the closing date.
+- (1) A person may respond to a notice contemplated in sections 44, 45, 46 or 48 by commenting in writing in accordance with this section. - (2) Any comment made as a result of a notice process must be in writing and addressed to the person mentioned in the notice and must be submitted within the period stated in the notice and in the manner set out in this section. - (3) The comments must state the following: - (a) the name of the person concerned; - the address or contact details at which the person or body concerned will receive notice or service of documents; - (c) the interest of the person in the application; and - (d) the reason for the comments. - (4) The reasons for any comment must be set out in sufficient detail in order to- - (a) indicate the facts and circumstances that explain the comments; - (b) where relevant demonstrate the undesirable effect the application will have if approved; - (c) where relevant demonstrate any aspect of the application that is not considered consistent with applicable policy; and - (d) enable the applicant to respond to the comments. - (5) The Municipality may only accept comments submitted after the closing date where: - (a) the applicant agrees to the acceptance; or - (b) the person submitting the comment shows good reason why the comment was submitted late; and - (c) the comment is different from, or materially adds to the comments already received within the time limit; and - (d) in the opinion of the authorised official, recorded in writing with reasons, failure to consider the comment might have significant negative impacts on the environment or on the welfare or rights of affected parties.